Cosmetics products on the UK market after January 2021

 Ensuring that your products’ labelling is compliant with the relevant regulatory requirements is one of the most important steps that must be taken to ensure the products’ overall compliance.
 As the most obvious, and easily assessed, aspect of your products, non-compliant labelling can attract negative attention from consumers and authorities and give rise to further problems for your products, with far reaching consequences of both a legal and financial nature.

-Timeline to comply with the UK Cosmetic Regulation
+Timeline to comply with the UK Cosmetics Regulation

-The draft UK Cosmetic Regulation foresees a two-year transition period for the labelling compliance of products that are placed on the UK market after 1 January, 2021.
-This means that for two years after Brexit, products can continue being placed on the UK market with labels that are compliant in the EU.
+The UK Cosmetic Regulation foresees a five-year transition period for the labelling compliance of products that are placed on the UK market after January 1, 2021.
+This means that for five years after Brexit (until December 31, 2025), products can continue being placed on the UK market with labels that are compliant in the EU.
 Products which will have been placed on the UK market prior to January 1, 2021, and which will feature compliant labels under the EU regulation, can continue being sold on the UK market indefinitely.

 The majority of the labelling requirements and mandatory elements under the new UK Cosmetic law will be the same as those under the EU law.
 However: